Roxbury Park Community Center

-Ground is broken!
-On Tuesday, June 4 2013 the official Ground Breaking ceremony was held and the construction of the future Roxbury Park Community Center is underway.
+The official Ground Breaking ceremony was held on Tuesday, June 4 2013 at 2:30pm and construction on the future Roxbury Park Community Center is underway.

 The new Roxbury Park Community Center is beginning to take shape.
 Based on input from park users, neighbors and visitors, the new Community Center has many innovative features and modern improvements.
 The new facility is envisioned as a light-filled space with lots of glass so that the park, in essence, can come inside.
 It will have an entire suite dedicated to the needs of seniors, a larger multipurpose room to provide for community gatherings, teen dances and cultural programs, and a larger library annex.